Geraldo Perdomo Player Props: Diamondbacks vs. Twins

-The Arizona Diamondbacks, including Geraldo Perdomo (hitting .256 in his past 10 games, with a double, two triples, four walks and an RBI), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the hill, on August 5 at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Giants.
+He had a one-hit showing in his last game (1-for-5) against the Twins.

 Geraldo Perdomo Game Info & Props vs. the Twins